divviup/janus/docs/DATA_MODEL.md

 The collection job driver then computes its final aggregate share for the collection job, and sends an aggregate share request to the Helper to retrieve their encrypted aggregate share.
-This is then stored back to the collection job to be retrieved by the Collector.
-All relevant batch aggregations are then scrubbed, which removes all aggregation information from the batch aggregations.
+If the helper returns its aggregate share immediately, it will be stored in the collection job, to be retrieved by the Collector.
+If the helper doesn't return its aggregate share immediately, then the collection job will advance to the `Poll` state, and the collection job driver will try fetching the aggregate share later.
+Once a collection job is finished, all relevant batch aggregations are then scrubbed, which removes all aggregation information from the batch aggregations.

 ## Helper